I Sing The Body Electric: Program Notes — this afternoon at 5 EST 2 PST

 His approach is out of the mainstream for what begins as a kind of out-there body of research, as he focuses not on genetics or stem cell research, but on the electrical signalling functions of our biology.

 It’s a wild subject, meticulously and carefully handled.
 We’ll be talking about that — and about the perils of reporting on science when the line between the daring and the too-far-out-there isn’t always that easy to discern.
 That’ll cover most of the hour, but we will also save some time to talk about this brave new world of forms and genres emerging in the context of the new media ecosystem.
 Should be fun; stop by if you have a chance.

 Listen here.
 The program will be available later as a podcast at that link to Blog Talk Radio and on iTunes — look for us under Virtually Speaking Science.

 If you’re a virtual world type, you can join the live Second Life audience here.

 Again timing: 5 p.m. today Eastern time; 10 p.m. in London; 2 p.m. in the land of my youth over there on the left coast.

-Image: Hans Canon, The Salamander, 1863.Explore posts in the same categories: radio, science writing, Self-aggrandizement comment below, or link to this permanent URL from your own site.
+Image: Hans Canon, The Salamander, 1863.radio, science writing, Self-aggrandizement comment below, or link to this permanent URL from your own site.